 Māori musical instruments

-Learn about different taonga puoro (Māori musical instruments) with your tamariki and discover what their original purposes were.
+See, hear, and read about different taonga puoro (Māori musical instruments) and discover what their original purposes were.

 Taonga puoroTaonga puoro Māori musical instruments are undergoing something of a revival and were originally used for many purposes including: